Japanese Hair Straightening: A Complete Guide

 The major chemical solution used in this hair-straightening technique is either Cysteine or Ammonium Thioglycolate.
 Cysteine is a non-essential amino acid that is a major ingredient of the protein Keratin and works as a hair-strengthening and straightening natural substance.

-Cysteine has been approved by scientific research as a viable solution for hair straightening and is largely used by hair experts and salons worldwide.
-Cysteine-based hair straightening treatments yield permanent results, which means that your hair cannot revert to its natural frizzy state until they are outgrown by the new ones.
+Scientific research has approved cysteine as a viable solution for hair straightening and is largely used by hair experts and salons worldwide.
+Cysteine-based hair straightening treatments yield permanent results, meaning your hair cannot revert to its natural frizzy state until the new ones outgrow them.

 Ammonium Thioglycolate is also a major chemical, like Cysteine, used in permanent hair straightening products.
 According to the latest study conducted by Cosmetic Ingredient Review (CIR) in 2007, Ammonium Thioglycolate is considered safe for use in hair straighteners, hair dyes, styling products, and permanent waves.
 However, CIR has given some stern recommendations, according to which if Ammonium Thioglycolate-based products are used, they won't cause any side effects.
 These recommendations are as follows: